bluerhoa/bluerhoa/README.md

 - 👋 Hi, I’m @bluerhoa
 - 👀 I’m interested in pokemon, crochet, and sanrio
-- 🌱 I’m currently learning front end development and ux
+- 🌱 I’m currently learning Front End Development and UI
-- 💞️ I’m looking to collaborate on making great accessible website
+- 💞️ I’m looking to collaborate on making great accessible websites
-- 📫 How to reach me message me here or thru my linkedin !
+- 📫 How to reach me message me here or thru my Linkedin !

 <!---
 bluerhoa/bluerhoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.